TheOdinProject/curriculum/getting_hired/preparing_for_job_search/project_portfolio.md

 <div class="lesson-content__panel" markdown="1">

-1. Read this Forbes article [Why Every Job Seeker Should Have a Personal Website](http://www.forbes.com/sites/jacquelynsmith/2013/04/26/why-every-job-seeker-should-have-a-personal-website-and-what-it-should-include/) to understand why having a personal website can boost your job search.
+1. Read about [Why Every Job Seeker Should Have a Personal Website](http://www.forbes.com/sites/jacquelynsmith/2013/04/26/why-every-job-seeker-should-have-a-personal-website-and-what-it-should-include/) to understand why having a personal website can boost your job search.

 1. Read the [Beginner’s Guide to Writing Documentation](http://www.writethedocs.org/guide/writing/beginners-guide-to-docs/) to learn best practices for writing well structured documentation.